Last Updated: June 26, 2017

 Please note that our Sites and Mobile Content are under constant development.
 New services are added frequently and this agreement may therefore be modified and updated on an ongoing basis.
 It is important to check back to this page regularly.

-The Atlantic Monthly Group, Inc. ("The Atlantic") owns and operates several public-facing websites, including theatlantic.com, citylab.com, and thewire.com, as well as makes the same or similar content available to mobile users, including via WAP and apps available to users of Apple's iPhone and iPad, (collectively, the "Sites" or "Sites and Mobile Content").
+The Atlantic Monthly Group LLC ("The Atlantic") owns and operates several public-facing websites, including theatlantic.com, citylab.com and, thewire.com, as well as makes the same or similar content available to mobile users, including via apps available to users of Apple's iPhone and iPad, (collectively, the "Sites" or "Sites and Mobile Content").
 (App purchases are typically also subject to the terms and conditions of the entity that operates the app store, which are accessible on that entity's website.)

 Access to the Sites and to some Mobile Content is provided free of charge and does not create a professional services relationship or any other relationship with The Atlantic.